RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps6.rst

    * Before Thursday's class:
        * Read :ref:`Tuples<tuples_chap>`, and do the exercises in that chapter
        * Read :ref:`Nested Data Structures and Nested Iteration<nested_chap>`, and do the exercises in that chapter
-       * Read :ref:`Installing a Native Python Interpreter and Text Editor <install_python_chap>` and follow the instructions to set up for running python on your computer
+       * Read :ref:`Installing a Native Python Interpreter and Text Editor <next_steps>` and follow the instructions to set up for running python on your computer

 #.
 Reading responses